Sean Dyche: Everton

 On 30 January 2023, Dyche was appointed manager of Premier League club Everton on a two-and-a-half-year contract, replacing Frank Lampard.
 In his first game in charge on 4 February, Everton defeated league leaders Arsenal 1–0.

 Dyche took his team into the final day of the season on 28 May 2023, with Everton holding a two-point lead in 17th over fellow relegation rivals Leicester City and Leeds United.
 Everton went on to win their final match 1–0 against Bournemouth, which successfully retained their Premier League status.

 On 24 April 2024, Dyche's Everton team defeated Liverpool 2–0 in the Merseyside derby with goals from Jarrad Branthwaite and Dominic Calvert-Lewin.
 This was Everton's first home win at Goodison Park against Liverpool since 2010.
 He was the Premier League Manager of the Month for April 2024 after taking 13 points from a possible 18, including four consecutive home wins without conceding a goal.
 Everton avoided relegation with three games remaining, despite an eight-point deduction for historical UEFA Financial Fair Play Regulations breaches; Dyche said that working alongside these sanctions was "very taxing, very tiring".

 On 9 January 2025, Dyche was dismissed by Everton, three hours before an FA Cup third round home tie with Peterborough United.
 By the time of his dismissal, Everton were only one point above the relegation zone, having only won three of their last nineteen games in the 2024–25 season.
 Everton appointed David Moyes as his replacement.

 Nottingham Forest

-On 21 October 2025, Dyche was appointed as manager of Nottingham Forest, replacing Ange Postecoglou.
+On 21 October 2025, Dyche was appointed as manager of Nottingham Forest, replacing Ange Postecoglou on a contract running until 2027.
 Two days later, he managed his first match, securing a 2–0 win over Porto in the Europa League.
+On 12 February 2026, Dyche was dismissed following a scoreless home draw against Wolverhampton Wanderers, who were bottom of the table in the Premier League.
+Dyche left the club 17th in the table, having won six of his 18 Premier League games in charge.